simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 author: J. Smith

 // ABOUT
-🐝 AICommandScript (AICS) is a super-simple way for anyone — even non-programmers — to make shareable AI apps.
+🐝 AICommandScript (AICS) is a super-simple way for anyone — especially non-programmers — to make shareable AI apps.
 Use it to create "super prompts" that are easy to modify and share.

-Anything inside <angle brackets> has a special meaning:
+IMPORTANT: Anything inside <angle brackets> has a special meaning:
 - Pull in a named template (like `<hello_message>`)
 - Let the AI figure out a value for you (like `<user_answer>`)
 - Refer to a defined value, such as `author:R. Smith` (use `<author>`)